simplykurt/chef-nagios/README.md

 Usage
 -----
 ### server setup
-Create a role named '`monitoring`', and add the nagios server recipe to the `run_list`.
+Create a role named '`monitoring`', and add the Nagios server recipe to the `run_list`.
 See __Monitoring Role__ above for an example.

 Apply the Nagios client recipe to nodes in order to install the NRPE client

 By default the Nagios server will only monitor systems in its same environment.
 To change this set the `multi_environment_monitoring` attribute.
 See __Attributes__

-Create data bag items in the `users` data bag for each administer you would like to be able to login to the Nagios server UI.
-Pay special attention to the method you would like to use to authorization users (openid or htauth).
+Create data bag items in the `users` data bag for each administrator you would like to be able to login to the Nagios server UI.
+Pay special attention to the method you would like to use to authorize users (openid or htauth).
 See __Users__ and __Atttributes__

 At this point you now have a minimally functional Nagios server, however the server will lack any service checks outside of the single Nagios Server health check.